eridem/patata/README.md

   setting    Get or set a global settings on the ".patata.yml"

 Options:
   --ios, --pi      Used on "component".
 Add component only for iOS.              [boolean] --android, --pa  Used on "component".
 Add component only for Android.          [boolean] --common, --pc   Used on "component".
-Add component for all platforms.      [boolean] --loglevel, -l   Set level of messages displayed on console.                [string] [choices: "verbose", "debug", "warning", "error"] [default: "debug"]
-  --help, -h       Show this help                                             [boolean]
+Add component for all platforms.         [boolean] --on-done, -d    A path to a JavaScript file to execute when the test finish.  [string] --help, -h       Show this help                                                [boolean]

 Examples:
   patata init "My New QA Project"                                             Create a new project